joachim-brechtel/aws-forge-templates-test/quickstarts/README.md

 ### Use

-Note: You must create either `quickstart-for-atlassian-services` or `quickstart-vpc-for-atlassian-services` first as they create the network structure required by the other Quickstarts
+Note: You must create `quickstart-for-atlassian-services` first as they create the network structure required by the other Quickstarts.
+> Alternately, run any of the quickstart-atlassian-<PRODUCT>-with-vpc templates (See Github repository links) to run any of the product specific templates that will create the standard set of services required for quickstarts to run.

 To use, go to [the AWS EC2 console - Key Pairs](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName)